bob-606/spl-tmg/README.md

 # SPL with TMG Privileges only
-*A Generic EASA Part‑SFCL Guide (Regulation (EU) 2020/358)*
+*A Generic [EASA Part‑SFCL](https://www.easa.europa.eu/en/document-library/easy-access-rules/sailplane-rule-book-easy-access-rules) Guide (Regulation (EU) 2020/358)*

 ---

 ## Introduction: Is This Even Possible?

-Yes.
 Under EASA Part‑SFCL, a **Touring Motor Glider (TMG)** is legally treated as a sailplane for licensing purposes, unless otherwise specified.

 > *"When requirements of Part-SFCL refer to 'sailplanes', this includes powered sailplanes as well as touring motor gliders (TMGs), unless otherwise specified."*
 > — **GM1 SFCL.001 Scope**

-You can complete **all** of your SPL training (theoretical instruction, flight training, and skill test) on a TMG and be issued a valid Sailplane Pilot Licence.
+Thus, a student may complete **all** of the SPL training (theoretical instruction, flight training, and skill test) on a TMG and be issued a valid SPL.

 However, there is a critical limitation:

 > *"If the skill test as specified in point SFCL.145 has been completed in a TMG, the privileges of the SPL shall be limited to TMGs."*
 > — **SFCL.150(d)**

-This guide walks you through the exact requirements to obtain that TMG‑limited SPL, based strictly on the text of Part‑SFCL.
+This guide walks you through the exact requirements to obtain that TMG‑limited SPL, based strictly on the text of [Part‑SFCL](https://www.easa.europa.eu/en/document-library/easy-access-rules/sailplane-rule-book-easy-access-rules).

 ---